jh8kang/recipe-app-challenge/README.md

 # Recipe Website

-This project is for the coding assessment for Medavie Blue Cross
+This project is a coding assessment for Medavie Blue Cross

 ## Requirements

-Home Page:
+#Home Page:

 - Search function including:
   - Search input